Vijay-03/Face-Recognition-Application/README.md

 # Face-Recognition-using-Opencv
 - 👋 Hi guys, I’m @Vijay-03
-- 👀 Image processing and face recognition using opencv in python
+- 👀 My project on image processing and face recognition using opencv in python
+-